-Believe it or not, this probably is the simplest full body kettlebell workout ever: you'll only need one kettlebell and some willpower to complete this routine.
-Much like the 10,000 swings kettlebell workout, this 2-move full body kettlebell workout uses compound exercises that work multiple muscle groups simultaneously to cut down on workout time and maximise efficiency.
-Ready to get fit fast?
+Believe it or not, this probably is the most spartan full-body kettlebell workout ever: you'll only need one kettlebell and some willpower to complete this routine.
+Much like the 10,000 swings kettlebell workout, this 2-move full-body kettlebell workout utilises compound exercises to reduce workout time and maximise efficiency.

-The idea for this 2-move full body kettlebell workout came from Pavel Tsatsouline (opens in new tab), the man behind StrongFirst.
+The idea for this 2-move full-body kettlebell workout came from Pavel Tsatsouline, the man behind a kettlebell training company called StrongFirst.
 He introduced SPETSNAZ training techniques from the former Soviet Union to US Navy SEALs workouts, as well as those of the Marines and other armed forces in the US.
-In an interview with Joe Rogan (opens in new tab), he mentioned his workout routine only consists of two exercises: kettlebell swings and dips.
+In an interview with Joe Rogan, he mentioned his workout routine only consists of two exercises: kettlebell swings and dips.

-Working out at home can save you lot of money but even the best home workout can take up time.
-This full body kettlebell workout uses only two exercises and one piece of home gym equipment.
-Use this 2-move wonder to get fit for 2021 and build muscle at home or in the gym, using only the best kettlebell you can find, and perseverance.
+Working out at home can save you a lot of money, but even the best home workout can take time.
+This full-body kettlebell workout uses only two exercises and one piece of home gym equipment.
+Use this 2-move wonder to get fit and build muscle at home or in the gym, using only the best kettlebell you can find (and some perseverance).

 What makes this 2-move full body kettlebell workout effective?

 Why those two exercises?
-First of all, both of them are compound movements and use many muscles at the same time, unlike bicep curls, for example.
-They also work most muscles in your body: the kettlebell swing is essentially a barbell deadlift alternative that uses more explosive movement, while the bodyweight dip compliments the kettlebell swing perfectly as it works the triceps and the shoulders most.
+First of all, both are compound movements and use many muscles simultaneously, unlike bicep curls.
+They also work most muscles in your body; the kettlebell swing is essentially a barbell deadlift alternative that uses more explosive movement, while the bodyweight dip compliments the kettlebell swing perfectly as it works the triceps and the shoulders most.

-So, instead of dips, we'll do push ups as they work the triceps, the core and the pecs perfectly, maximising the results in the shortest amount of time.
-In case you need to polish up your knowledge on pushups, take a look at out how to do push ups guide.
-Push ups are also just as good as bench press anyway, according to science.
+So, instead of dips, we'll do push-ups as they work the triceps, the core and the pecs perfectly, maximising the results in the shortest amount of time.
+If you need to polish up your knowledge of push-ups, take a look at our how-to-do push-ups guide.
+Push-ups are also just as good as bench presses anyway, according to science.

 Warm up, cool down and nutrition

 Efficient muscle building very much depends on eating correctly.
-During workouts, you overexert your muscles and in order to help them repair quickly, you'll need protein.
-This constant cycle of damaging, resting and repairing your muscles will eventually lead to muscle growth.
+During workouts, you overexert your muscles, and to help them repair quickly, you'll need protein.
+This constant cycle of damaging, resting and repairing your muscles will eventually lead to muscle growth and requires protein.

-Protein should be supplied from a variety of sources including lean meat, fish, eggs, green vegetables, tofu, nuts and so on.
-Additionally, you can use protein powder shakes, beef/vegan jerky and protein bars to have some protein on the go or post-workout.
+Protein should be supplied from a variety of sources, including lean meat, fish, eggs, green vegetables, tofu, nuts and so on.
+Additionally, you can use protein powder shakes and protein bars to have some protein on the go or post-workout.

-Neither kettlebell swings, nor push ups are beginner exercises so you'll need to warm up at least a little bit before you start your workout.
-You'll need your core to be engaged for both exercises so doing a few core exercises in advance can help.
-Doing a couple of the best core exercises is not essential but recommended.
-Shoulders definitely need warming up: resistance band lateral raises and squats are a great way to your heart pumped and joints mobilised.
+Neither kettlebell swings nor push-ups are beginner exercises, so you mustn't skip warm-up before starting your workout.
+You'll use your core for both moves, so doing some of the best core exercises is recommended.
+Shoulders definitely need warming up: resistance band lateral raises and squats are a great way to get your heart pumped and joints mobilised.

 After the workout, do some stretching to relax the muscles.
-Adding on a few cool down exercises are also a great way to burn extra calories: your heart rate is higher after working out so even stretching burns more calories than just being done on its own.
-Using a percussion massage gun, such as the Hyperice Hypervolt (opens in new tab), can shorten down the cooldown period significantly.
+Adding on a few cool-down exercises is also a great way to burn extra calories: your heart rate is higher after working out, so even stretching burns more calories than just being done on its own.

 How to perform this 2-move full body kettlebell workout

-Depending on your fitness level and time you would like to spend exercising, do one exercise for 30-60 seconds with 15-30 seconds break in between exercises.
+Depending on your fitness level and the length of time you would like to spend exercising, do one exercise for 30-60 seconds with a 15-30-second break in between.
 For a good burn, try to do 3-4 rounds back to back plus a little warm up and cool down: that takes roughly 10 minutes.

-Start with your legs a little bit over shoulder with apart, kettlebell resting in between your legs, spine neutral, core engaged.
+Start with your legs a little over shoulder-width apart, kettlebell resting between your legs, spine neutral, core engaged.
 Reach down and grab the kettlebell with both hands, keeping the back straight, bending the knees and holding your body balanced with your core, glutes and quads.

-Swing the kettlebell back in between your legs and pull it up about chest high, keeping the back straight all the way through.
+Swing the kettlebell back between your legs, then pull it up about chest high, keeping the back straight all the way through.
 It's paramount to keep your shoulders open as much as possible throughout the movement.
-Your hips function as a hinge and you rock back and forth on this hinge while the spine stays neutral.
-Let Eric Leija (opens in new tab) demonstrate this:
+Your hips function as a hinge, and you rock back and forth on this hinge while the spine stays neutral.

-When you finished with the swings, set the kettlebell down correctly by swinging it back in between your legs one last time and as you swing it forward, you lean back slightly and place the bell down as the momentum stops.
-This takes some practice and be careful not to lean back too much as you can fall on your butt.
+When you finish with the swings, set the kettlebell down correctly by swinging it back between your legs one last time, and as you swing it forward, you lean back slightly and place the bell down as the momentum stops.
+This takes some practice, and be careful not to lean back too much, as you can fall on your butt.

 Starting position is arms extended and shoulder-width apart whilst you are facing the floor.
 Make sure your palms are directly under your shoulders on the floor.
 Core and glutes engaged, back straight.
-It is very important to keep the core engaged all the way through the full motion.
+It is essential to keep the core engaged through the entire motion.
 Don't let your hip drop and 'sag in the middle' or push your bum out as you bend your elbows.

-Another very important aspect of doing push ups is the position of the elbows.
-Don't let them stick out, keep them tucked in a 45-degree angle.
-Bringing them closer would work the triceps more, flaring them out is just bad form.
+Another crucial aspect of doing push-ups is the position of the elbows.
+Don't let them stick out, keep them tucked at a 45-degree angle.
+Bringing them closer would work the triceps more; flaring them out is just bad form.